copaste/MainScope/README.md

   // That is how we listen for changes on certain object this.scope.on('sort', function(newVal, oldVal, propMap, propName) {
     console.log(propMap, propName, newVal, oldVal);
   });

+  // That is how we listen for changes on certain Array
+  // MainScope listen for ('push', 'pop', 'shift', 'unshift', 'splice') method call on the current array this.scope.on('members', function(newVal, oldVal, propMap, propName) {
+    console.log(propMap, propName, newVal, oldVal);
+  });